noinoiexists/Bit-Flip-Cipher/README.md

    ```sh
    sudo apt install ./bflip_1.0.0_amd64.deb
    ```
 The tool is now installed and can be run as `bflip`.
+If you wish to install another version instead, you can download the respective `.deb` file from the [Releases](https://github.com/noinoiexists/Bit-Flip-Cipher/releases) page.

 ### Method 2: Compile from Source